-E. EQUIPMENT LEASES (i.e. copiers) - NEW CONTRACTS
+E. COPY MACHINE LEASES - NEW CONTRACTS

-Schools and offices procuring new lease contracts for equipment delivered on or before June 30, 2006, must process online receivers immediately after the ordered equipment is delivered (a copy of the P.O., dated and signed, is acceptable.)
-Accounts Payable staff will estimate, accrue, and charge to the 2005-2006 budget that portion of the lease expenditure which corresponds to the 2005-2006 fiscal year.
+For lease contracts on copy machines delivered on or before June 29, 2007, submit a receiving report indicating the actual delivery date of the copy machine (a copy of the dated and signed PO is acceptable).
+Accounts Payable staff will estimate, accrue, and charge to 2006-2007 budget that portion of the lease expenditure which corresponds to the 2006-2007 fiscal year.

-F. EXCESS COPY CHARGES
+F. COPY MACHINE - INVOICES FOR EXCESS COPY CHARGES

-Invoices for excess copy charges must be dated and time-stamped "Received" by the Accounts Payable Branch, no later than 4:30 P.M.
-June 30, 2006, in order for charges to be made against the 2005-2006 funds.
-Invoices for excess charges received in the Accounts Payable Branch after June 30, 2006 will be charged to the 2006-2007 fiscal year.
+Invoices for excess copy charges must be dated and time-stamped "Received" by Accounts Payable Branch no later than 4:30 p.m. on June 29, 2007, in order for charges to be made against the 2006-2007 budget.
+Invoices for excess charges received in Accounts Payable Branch after June 29, 2007 will be charged to the 2007-2008 fiscal year.